Scoundrels (novel): Critical reception

-The book has received universally positive reviews for its humor, lightness of touch, imaginative storylines, and the active relationship between Majors Cornwall and Trevelyan.
+The book has received positive reviews for its humour, lightness of touch, imaginative storylines, and the antagonistic relationship between Majors Cornwall and Trevelyan.
 The Daily Telegraph called it "immensely satisfying... a panda-hunting, Everest-climbing, Nazi-castle- storming adventure."
 Mark Time, the author of Going Commando, said it was "seriously hilarious.
 The book I wish I could write.
 An ingeniously crafted farce that blunderbusses its way around the world in a rollicking mix of absurdity and brilliance."
-The book has received numerous five-star reviews on amazon.co.uk and many favorable ratings at Waterstones, Foyles, and Goodreads.com.
+The book has received many five-star reviews and favourable ratings at Waterstones, Foyles and Goodreads.com.

-In August 2017 The Chap Magazine published a full-page review of Scoundrels, by Mark Mason: "The trouble with most spoof biographies is that they don't concentrate enough on the 'biography' aspect.
+In August 2017, The Chap Magazine published a full-page review of Scoundrels, by Mark Mason: "The trouble with most spoof biographies is that they don't concentrate enough on the 'biography' aspect.
 So desperate are they to get you laughing that they throw a million gags in your face, completely forgetting to make the central character interesting or even believable.
 The core genius of Scoundrels is that its authors have avoided that mistake.
-Right from page one, you love Major Victor Cornwall and Major Arthur St John Trevelyan, despite - or rather because of- the fact that they're grade one, nailed-on, ocean-going shits...
+Right from page one, you love Major Victor Cornwall and Major Arthur St John Trevelyan, despite - or rather because of - the fact that they're grade one, nailed-on, ocean-going shits...
 It's the book's exquisite over-the-topness that keeps you coming back for more."

-Scoundrels has provoked some interest in the value of "male banter" and about jointjoint-writing enterprises in the Daily Telegraph and The Independent newspapers.
+Upon publication, Scoundrels provoked interest in the value of "male banter" and about joint-writing enterprises in the Daily Telegraph and The Independent newspapers.
 The Daily Telegraph reported that "Scoundrels captures the essence of this humor as therapy.
 It celebrates a blokey, showboating spirit, outrageous boastfulness and sheer idiocy as elements that are vital to male happiness."
-It quoted Peak as saying: "I'd say humorous at the heart of most male friendships.
-Some blokes get together to play squash, some go down the pub, others tinker with motorbikes, but a lot of that time they are thinking 'how can I make these idiots laugh?'" and Crowe explains: " getting a laugh from someone is always gratifying – but even more so when you respect their sense of humour.
+It quoted Peak as saying: "I'd say humour is at the heart of most male friendships.
+Some blokes get together to play squash.
+Some go down the pub.
+Others hang out and tinker with motorbikes, but while doing so they're wondering 'how can I make these idiots laugh?'" and Crowe explains: " getting a laugh from someone is always gratifying – but even more so when you respect their sense of humour.
 It's a kind of validation.
-You make another bloke laugh who is your peer and their laughter is a recognition of truth.
+You make another bloke laugh who is your peer and their laughter is a recognition of a truth.
 It's good for the soul."

-In July 2017 Peak gave a radio interview on Hannah Murray's The Book Show on Talk Radio Europe about the challenges of writing a novel with a partner in which he revealed that the experience had proved "so enervating" that Scoundrels Volume Two will be published in September 2018.
+In July 2017, Peak gave a radio interview on Hannah Murray's The Book Show on Talk Radio Europe about the challenges of writing a novel with a partner in which he revealed that the experience had proved "so enjoyable" that Scoundrels Volume Two will be published in September 2018.
 He also revealed that the authors have planned Cornwall and Trevelyan's life stories as "at least a trilogy" of novels, each to be more surprising, sordid, and hilarious than the last.